-Staff told us the practice manager took complaints and concerns seriously and responded to them appropriately to improve the quality of care.
+Staff told us the principal dentist took complaints and concerns seriously and responded to them appropriately to improve the quality of care.

 The practice had a policy providing guidance to staff on how to handle a complaint.
 This was displayed within the practice for the benefit of patients.
 The practice information folder explained how to make a complaint.
-The principal dentist was responsible for dealing with these.
+The practice manager was responsible for dealing with these.
 Staff told us they would tell the principal dentist about any formal or informal comments or concerns straight away so patients received a quick response.
 The complaints policy identified the time scale in which the practice would respond to any complaints received.

-The practice manager aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
-Information was available about organisations patients could contact if not satisfied with the way the practice manager had dealt with their concerns.
-We looked at comments, compliments and complaints the practice received in the year leading up to this inspection.
-These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
+The principal dentist aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+Information was available about organisations patients could contact if not satisfied with the way the principal dentist had dealt with their concerns.

+The practice had received one complaint in the year leading up to this inspection.
+We saw that the practice had followed their complaints policy.